-Photographer Boo George is one of fashion’s most exciting new talents.
-He now counts Louis Vuitton, Emanuel Ungaro and Barneys New York amongst his commercial clients and has developed an aesthetic that is immediately recognisable for its realism and measured composition.
+Photographer Boo George has counted Louis Vuitton , Emanuel Ungaro and Barneys New York amongst his commercial clients and has developed an aesthetic that is immediately recognisable for its realism and measured composition.

 Having started his career in 2006 assisting Julian Broad, Phil Poynter and Bruce Weber , George swiftly navigated the path to become an established photographer in his own right.

-George’s work has been featured in i-D, Teen Vogue, T Magazine, Love, L’Uomo Vogue, British Vogue, Arena Homme Plus, V, and Interview Russia.
+George’s work has been featured in i-D, Love, Elle, T Magazine, British Vogue, L’Uomo Vogue, Vogue Arabia, Vogue España, Arena Homme Plus, V and Interview Russia.